stevie-mayhew/silverstripe-framework/docs/en/02_Developer_Guides/01_Templates/01_Syntax.md

 `clear: both` to `.column-1`.
 </div>

-$MultipleOf(value, offset) can also be utilized to build column and grid layouts.
-In this case we want to add a `<br>` after every 3th item.
+$MultipleOf(value, offset) can also be utilised to build column and grid layouts.
+In this case we want to add a `<br>` after every 3rd item.

 	:::ss
 	<% loop $Children %>